-Please be aware, NHS Employers has published temporary pre-employment check requirements for employers to follow during the COVID-19 pandemic.
+Please be aware, temporary pre-employment check measures were put in place during the COVID-19 pandemic.
+Some of these measures have now come to an end, will be coming to an end soon, or have been incorporated into permanent arrangements.
 Please read the information available in our guidance section.

 This standard outlines the requirements to verify the identity of all prospective employees in the NHS.